 The girls and I, in our online community, often joke around about how we need to turn ourselves into the blogging rehab center.
 We can’t seem to get enough of our Social Media fun.
 Even though many of us are stay-at-home moms, we’ve managed to find some time and energy to fuel our passion for writing, through our day to day blog posts or entrepreneurial ventures.
+But the big question remains, how to balance social media, family, and education?

 However, doing what we love is not the only pleasure that comes from having a blog.
 We also get an opportunity to socialize with one another and support each other’s individual online mission.